2025 World Matchplay: First round

 Gian van Veen (pictured) eliminated defending champion Luke Humphries.

 The first round (best of 19 legs) began on 19 July, where the last two World Matchplay champions were defeated in their opening match.
 Top seed and defending champion Luke Humphries was eliminated, going out in an upset loss to Gian van Veen.
 Humphries took a 3–2 lead early on by hitting a 146 checkout, but Van Veen would eventually break Humphries's throw to go 8–7 ahead, before winning the match 10–8 after several missed match darts.
 In his post-match interview, Van Veen told Sky Sports that knocking out the defending champion was the "biggest win" of his career.
-2023 champion Nathan Aspinall also suffered an early exit by losing to debutant Wessel Nijman 10–6.
+Nathan Aspinall, the 2023 champion, also suffered an early exit by losing to debutant Wessel Nijman 10–6.
 Nijman stated that the win was "probably more special" than winning his first match at Alexandra Palace during the 2025 World Championship.
 Due to the loss, Aspinall dropped from 7th to 23rd on the PDC Order of Merit.
-2007 champion James Wade, making his 20th consecutive appearance at the event, recorded his highest World Matchplay three-dart average (104) in his 10–3 victory over Joe Cullen, while Danny Noppert defeated debutant Cameron Menzies 10–2; a match that included Menzies busting 178 by hitting a 180.
+Making his 20th consecutive appearance at the event, 2007 champion James Wade recorded his highest World Matchplay three-dart average (104.44) in his 10–3 victory over Joe Cullen, while Danny Noppert defeated debutant Cameron Menzies 10–2 – a match that included Menzies busting 178 by hitting a 180.

 Andrew Gilding (left) and Damon Heta's (right) first-round match was the first of the tournament to go to a tiebreaker.

 All four seeds that competed in the afternoon session on Sunday 20 July were eliminated.
 Former champions Rob Cross (10th seed) and Peter Wright (15th seed) lost to Dirk van Duijvenbode and Jermaine Wattimena respectively.
-7th seed Damon Heta and former UK Open winner Andrew Gilding were the first pairing of the tournament to go to a tiebreaker; Gilding, who missed double 12 for a nine-dart finish, eventually won 12–10.
-12th seed Dave Chisnall was also beaten, losing 10–7 to World Grand Prix champion Mike De Decker, who hit a 148 checkout to secure victory.
+Seventh seed Damon Heta and former UK Open winner Andrew Gilding were the first pairing of the tournament to go to a tiebreaker; Gilding, who missed double 12 for a nine-dart finish, eventually won 12–10.
+Twelfth seed Dave Chisnall was also beaten, losing 10–7 to World Grand Prix champion Mike De Decker, who hit a 148 checkout to secure victory.